 1. Undertake discussion and critical reflection to evaluate current research.

-2. Reach informed conclusions about contemporary issues in lifespan physical activity.
+2. Reach informed conclusions about contemporary issues in physical activity for special populations.

 3. Critically examine the way in which contemporary policies and practices of physical activity influences population participation in physical activity.

 Physical, social and mental health benefits associated with physical activity

 Identification of Physical activity needs and challenges associated with engaging different groups in physical activity.

 Exploration of attitudes, beliefs and values of different populations regarding physical activity.

 Statement on Teaching, Learning and Assessment